ece398-buvip/vip-weather-docs/docs/software-build.md

 npm install && npm audit fix
 ```

-Then, build the API using:
+Then build the API using:

 ```bash
 npx tsc